cs3110/textbook/src/chapters/interp/substitution.md

  = match e{v/x} with Left x -> e1 | Right x -> e2
 ```

+For typical implementations of programming languages, we don't have to worry
-We wouldn't actually have to worry about capture-avoiding substitution in all
+about capture-avoiding substitution because we only evaluate well-typed
-the above rules as long as we are content with call-by-value semantics.
-But if
+expressions, which don't have free variables.
+But for more exotic programming
+languages, it can be necessary to evaluate open expressions.
+In these cases,
-we ever wanted call-by-name, we'd need all the extra conditions about free
-variables that we gave above.
+we'd need all the extra conditions about free variables that we gave above.

 ## Big-Step Relation